Arms: Argent, on a bend Vert, three spades of the first, shod Sable points downwards.

-His eldest son Clement fought under Wellington in the Peninsula and at Waterloo as an officer in the 16th Dragoons.
-Foster Swetenham was the first British Officer killed in 1914, and his cousin Edmund the "young Squire" was also killed in action in December 1914.
+His eldest son Clement fought under Wellington in the Peninsula and at Waterloo as an officer in the 16th Light Dragoons.
+Foster Swetenham was one of the first British officers killed in 1914, commanding a Squadron of the Royal Scots Greys, and his cousin Edmund the "young Squire" was also killed in action in December 1914.

 Clement's living descendants are (John) Foster and Stephen and their families.

 My great-great-grandfather Edmund (photograph) was a cadet at Addiscombe, the Honourable East India Company's Army academy, and joined the Bengal Engineers.
 After retiring from the Army, he built a house called Cloud End (named after a hill in Cheshire) at Mussoorie, a hill station above Dehra Dun, which was where he died.
 Mussoorie in the hot weather and Dehra Dun in the cold weather were home to numbers of Swetenhams for the next century.
 Cloud End belonged to the family until after 1947 and is now a hotel.

 Of his brothers and sisters, William, also a cadet, died at sea en route to India, Henry became a Bengal Civil Servant and judge and retired to England, Harriette married in India and died aged 22 giving birth to a son and daughter, Charlotte married in India and died aged 23 in Cawnpore.
 Maria also married in India and also died in Cawnpore although she survived 16 years after her marriage.
 James was an officer in the 10th Native Infantry and died aged 39 in Mussoorie.